[1] 10

 There are newer formats for storing and exchanging data that are gaining in popularity, especially for very large and/or distributed data sets.

-- They often focus on capturing data relationships as columns instead of rows as most data science work focuses on the variables.
+- They often focus on working with data relationships as columns instead of rows as most data science work focuses on the variables.
 See What is a Columnar Database.

 - In addition to the data values, many of these allow for the storage of meta-data as well.